ADumbDoor/Swim-Mill-Revamped/README.md

 Week 2: All of your processes should be able to access [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) and interpret the data that matters to them.
 Ensure that you're using [fork](https://man7.org/linux/man-pages/man2/fork.2.html) and [exec](https://man7.org/linux/man-pages/man3/exec.3.html) properly.
 Even if all of your processes don't fully work yet, they should all be runnable, and they should exist until they are terminated.

 Week 3: Your `barbarian` process should be 100% functional, and your `wizard` and `rogue` processes should work at least to some degree.
 Every process should be able to receive a signal without crashing, and every process should be able to do something with shared memory when they receive a signal.
 Please also ensure that you're cleaning up after yourself by this point.
-Clean up your shared memory, terminate your processes properly, etc.
+Clean up your shared memory, terminate your processes properly, etc. A field, `running` exists in the dungeon to help with this.
+If dungeon->running == false, all processes should be terminated.
+(I recommend including in all of your while loops a condition to exit if this `running` field becomes false at any point.)

 Week 4: Every process should be successful in running.
 If you're not getting a near 100% success rate, please see me in my office hours to try and figure out what might be going wrong.
 A failure once in a blue moon is nothing to worry about.
+Finally, your semaphores should be set up by now.

 ## Grading scale:

 ### If the code is not commented, there is no makefile, there are no commits to GitHub, or there are no source files, this is an automatic zero.
 You must have comments, you must have a Makefile, you must commit the assignment to GitHub, and you must have at minimum four source files.
 Also, DO NOT compress your files into a .zip or other similar archived format.
 I will not grade them if they are turned in as such.

 Points | Requirement